 Considering the multidimensional effects of Vestibular Neuritis, it is important to seek expert medical care in order to relieve the symptoms and improve the quality of life of the affected individual.
 The treatment of Vestibular Neuritis comprises of:

 The treatment of Vestibular Neuritis begins with the management and control of the common symptoms, including nausea, vomiting, and dizziness.
 Most commonly, physicians prescribe an anti-emetic to relieve nausea and vomiting, as well as vestibular suppressants to prevent dizziness.

 A period of rest is also advisable to prevent further injuries and speed up the rate of recovery.

-The long-term management of Vestibular Neuritis focuses on the restoring the balance and preventing vertigo to prevent vestibular hypofunction causing chronic lightheadedness or dizziness with head & body movements.
+The long-term management of Vestibular Neuritis focuses on restoring the balance and preventing vertigo to prevent vestibular hypofunction (inner ear weakness) causing chronic lightheadedness or dizziness with head & body movements.
 To achieve this objective, a vestibular physiotherapy program is recommended that uses a variety of exercises to retrain the brain of the affected individual to adapt to the changes in balance that they experience during an episode of dizziness.
 Most physiotherapists use the following exercises to restore the balance and reduce the risk of falling.